 There was also a bigger pool area with a graduated incline that is great for young children.
 This area was for general water playing, floats and splashing and was situated under what can only be described as a water based adventure playground.

 There was stairs to climb up that led all the way around the water park and had bridges, tunnels, interactive water features, and nets to climb through.
 At each resting point there were ropes to pull, things to squirt and people to get wet!
 This adventure playground culminated in a huge bucket that filled with water being tipped down into the pool and soaking everyone – a highlight of all the children’s swim time.

-As well as the pools, the water park had a rapids area that was great to float around and the current lets you drift along.
+As well as the pools, the water park had a lazy river and rapids area that was great to float around and the current lets you drift along.
 It also takes you under water pipes and tipping buckets to make you as wet as possible!

 The water park also had bigger slides, which the children weren’t quite big enough for, and an outdoor section too, which wasn’t as cold as we expected!
 You could easily spend all day in the water park as there’s an ice cream parlour and cafe inside.

 The children loved the Alton Tower water park, and so did we.
 We spent a couple of hours in the water park on each day of our stay and the children would have easily spent the whole weekend there.
 It would be perfect on a rainy day.

 After the water park we went to explore Alton Towers which is linked to Splash Landings Hotel by a monorail.
 The queue for this got very busy at peak times – at park opening/closing – but was a really quick and easy way to get to the park.